ljbotero/OpenDrone/README.md

 - Space for remote control transmitter, telemetry transmitter, and video transmitter (FPV)
 - Space for large battery at the bottom of the drone for easy access

-All files are also available at http://www.thingiverse.com/thing:1365106
+You can find pictures of 3d printed versions of OpenDrone at http://www.thingiverse.com/thing:1365106